aeon-technology/docs/content/Tutorials/Mixff/mixff.md

 We will first use the order method, and then the subset method which gives us more specifically control.
 USING THE ORDER OF TABLES

-2. Click TEAMFF → Admin, load “TEAMFF.TEAMFF”, select TEAM as the force field type, and select two force fields, “TEAM-General” and “TEAM-Zeolite”, which is indicated by the check mark in the first column.
+2. Click **TEAMFF/Admin**, load “TEAMFF.TEAMFF”, select TEAM as the force field type, and select two force fields, “TEAM-General” and “TEAM-Zeolite”, which is indicated by the check mark in the first column.
 Since we will use the order to get parameters, make sure the more specific force field, TEAM-Zeolite, is on top of TEAM-General.
 If the order is different, select a line and use the buttons Up and Down to adjust its position.

 <img src="image-8.png"
     alt="alt text"
     width="400" height="150"
     style="display: block; margin: 0 auto" />

-3. With the force fields are selected, click TEAMFF → Assign.
+3. With the force fields are selected, click **TEAMFF/Assign**.
 Make sure the “Use the order of selected tables” is selected, leave other options as given, and then click OK to launch the job.
 A new force field will be generated and associated with the model.

 <img src="image-9.png"
     alt="alt text"
     width="300" height="200"
     style="display: block; margin: 0 auto" />

 4. To verify the force field is set properly.
-Use Simulation → LAMMPS command to launch a short MD simulation.
-When the job is done, using Simulation → Trajectory to see the simulation trajectory or examining LAMMPS output file to verify the simulation is carried out successfully.
+Use **Simulation/LAMMPS** command to launch a short MD simulation.
+When the job is done, using **Simulation/Trajectory** to see the simulation trajectory or examining LAMMPS output file to verify the simulation is carried out successfully.
 Note: DFF does not support simulations of crystals.

 ## USING SUBSETS
 To use subsets to assign force field for different part of model, we first set the subsets.

-1. Click Build → Subsets.
+1. Click **Build/Subsets**.
 In the pop-up dialog, select the “automatic – to set subsets using connectivity” option and click Execute.
 This will create two subsets based on connectivity – one for the zeolite and another for the xylene molecules.

 <img src="image-10.png"
     alt="alt text"